 - High school or college biology with lab AND chemistry with lab, both with grades of “C” or higher;

-- College preparatory Algebra I, Algebra II, and Geometry with grades of “C” or higher or NHTI's MT 108 and MT 109 with grades of “C” or higher;
+- College preparatory Algebra I with grade of “C” or higher or NHTI’s MATH 092C with a grade of “C” or higher;

 - High school level physics is recommended;

 - Clinical observation period in a Radiation Oncology Center; criteria established by and available from program faculty; call (603) 271-6484 x4226 for information;